The Class 6 Team is made up of Miss Banford and Mrs Davies (Teachers) and Mrs Chapman and Mrs Morgan (Teaching Assistants).

-We grow in independence, showing respect and maturity as we prepare for transition to secondary school both in their learning and when participating in exciting events such as the Year 6 Kingswood residential and the Leavers’ Show.
-The range of activities allows each child the chance to excel, and children are always encouraged and challenged to focus on their own progress rather than to compare themselves with others.
+We grow in independence, showing respect and maturity as we prepare for transition to secondary school both in our learning and when participating in exciting events such as the Year 6 Kingswood residential and the Leavers’ Show.
+The range of activities allows us the chance to excel, aim high encourage and challenge us to be resilient, focussing on our own progress rather than to compare ourselves to others.

-The summer term is dominated by preparations for the Leavers’ Show: making props, painting scenery. raising funds and designing costumes, selling tickets, and learning lines.
-Past productions have included shows based on ‘Aladdin’, ‘Peter Pan’ and ‘Alice In Wonderland’.
+The summer term is dominated by preparations for the Leavers’ Show: making props, painting scenery, raising funds and designing costumes, selling tickets, and learning lines.
+Past productions have included shows based on ‘Aladdin’, ‘Peter Pan’ and ‘Alice in Wonderland’.
 As for this year’s show…… we’re not going to tell you yet!

 Values that are at the heart of Thurgoland